General Advice and Policies for Written Communication and Proper Terminology

 Gerunds (or, Avoid "ing")

-To consolidate your time entries, please avoid the user of gerunds (nouns ending in "ing") when unnecessary.
+To keep your time entries concise, please avoid the use of gerunds (nouns ending in "ing") when possible.
 For example:

 Instead of: "I completed the process of installing the software."